Introduction

 4. A resizable Cookies pop window opens, listing all the cookies on your computer.

-5. To filter for a domain (such as certain.com), type any part of its name in the box at the top.
+5. To list a domain (such as certain.com), type any part of its name in the box at the top.

 6. To see the details of a cookie, click it in the list.